 First is a history of psychiatric hospitalizations.
 Bariatric surgery programs take these very seriously.
 And why is that?

-Generally, you have to be at significant risk (i.e. have a plan) for hurting yourself or someone else in order to be hospitalized.
+Generally, you are at significant risk (i.e. have a plan) for hurting yourself or someone else in order to be hospitalized.
 Bariatric surgery programs are very concerned about this because suicide rates appear to be higher in people who have had bariatric surgery, than in the general population.

-This is not to say if you’ve been hospitalized for a psychiatric disorder that you are disqualified from bariatric surgery.
+This is not to say if you were hospitalized for a psychiatric disorder that you will be disqualified from bariatric surgery.
 It is less of a concern if your hospitalization was more than five years ago.
 So if you’re someone who was hospitalized as a teenager and you’re now in your 50s, then I can’t imagine it would be cause for concern!

 Bariatric programs are generally concerned if: